-To continue with efforts to strengthen the SUMP locally, one of the main tasks for 2021 was to institutionalise the SUMP as a territorial planning instrument.
 Trujillo's SUMP focuses on the metropolitan area of the city and has a time frame until 2030 for its implementation.
 After it was approved by the City Council in April 2021, Trujillo became the first Peruvian city to develop and institutionalise a SUMP.

-Currently, Transportes Metropolitanos de Trujillo (TMT) is responsible for the coordination of the COMUS' Technical Management Unit, in which 3 other areas of the municipality participate.
+Transportes Metropolitanos de Trujillo (TMT) is currently responsible for the COMUS' Technical Management Unit, in which 3 other municipality areas participate.
 This Unit is responsible for organising and overseeing the progressive implementation of the SUMP.
-Therefore, it is in charge of seeking funding through national government entities such as the Ministry of Economy and Finance (MEF), the Ministry of Transport and Communications (MTC), the Ministry of Housing, Construction and Sanitation (MVCS), the Ministry of Environment (MINAM); and at local level through the Regional Government of La Libertad as well as public, private and cooperation organisations.
-The implementation process started by establishing a roadmap, mapping critical actions and measures, and clarifying responsibilities to monitor progress within the technical team to ensure an orderly and prioritised progress in the SUMP.
+Therefore, it oversees seeking funding through national government entities such as the Ministry of Economy and Finance (MEF), the Ministry of Transport and Communications (MTC), the Ministry of Housing, Construction and Sanitation (MVCS), the Ministry of Environment (MINAM); and at the local level through the Regional Government of La Libertad as well as public, private and cooperation organisations.
+The implementation process started by establishing a roadmap, mapping critical actions and measures, and clarifying responsibilities to monitor progress within the technical team to ensure orderly and prioritised progress in the SUMP.